 Shorter days and reduced sunlight can make you feel tired, but there’s a difference between being tired and experiencing extreme fatigue.
 Sudden, excessive fatigue is one of the earliest signs of the flu, and it may appear before other symptoms.
-Fatigue is also a symptom of the common cold, but it’s more severe with the flu.
+Fatigue is also a symptom of the common cold, but it’s usually more severe with the flu.
 Extreme weakness and tiredness may interfere with your normal activities, so it’s important that you limit activity and allow your body to rest.
-For example, take a few days off from work or school and stay in bed.
+Take a few days off from work or school and stay in bed.
 Rest can strengthen your immune system and help you fight the virus.

-A persistent cough can indicate an early illness, and it may be a warning sign of the flu.
+A persistent cough can indicate an early illness and it may be a warning sign of the flu.
 The flu virus can also cause a cough with wheezing and chest tightness.
 You might cough up phlegm or mucus, but this is rare in the early stages of the flu.

 Flu-related coughing can quickly lead to a sore throat.
 Some viruses can actually cause a swollen throat without a cough.
 In the earliest stages of the flu, your throat may feel scratchy and irritated.
 You may also feel a strange sensation when you swallow food or drinks.
 If you have a sore throat, it will likely get worse as the virus progresses.
 Stock up on caffeine-free tea, chicken soup, and water.
 You can also gargle with 8 oz. of warm water, 1 tsp. of salt, and 1/2 tsp. of baking soda.

 Early flu symptoms can extend below the head, throat, and chest.
 Some strains of the virus can cause diarrhea, nausea, stomach pain, or vomiting.
 Dehydration is a dangerous complication of diarrhea and vomiting.
-To avoid dehydration, drink sports drinks, fruit juices, caffeine-free teas and sodas, and broth.
+To avoid dehydration, drink sports drinks, fruit juices, caffeine-free teas and sodas, or broth.